Publication 538 Summarized — Accounting Periods and Methods

 Common Mistakes to Avoid

-• Switching accounting methods without filing Form 3115, which can result in the IRS treating the method change as unauthorized and adjusting the return accordingly.
+- Switching accounting methods without filing Form 3115, which can result in the IRS treating the method change as unauthorized and adjusting the return so.

 Section-by-Section Summary